Enrolments

 Children with additional needs are welcomed and included in every aspect of the program.
 (An enrolment interview will be required to ensure we can meet your and your childs needs.)

-• Completed enrolment form
+• Complete an enrolment form

-• Child information sheet
+• Complete a Child information sheet

 • Pay an enrolment fee and holding deposit